aws-samples/satellite-comms-analytics-aws/README.md

 produce a model capable of handling typical SatCom scenarios such as congestion, ["rain fade"](https://en.wikipedia.org/wiki/Rain_fade) etc

 The results in csv, are posted to [Amazon S3](https://aws.amazon.com/s3/).
 It is suggested to create a folder structure similar to below.
+This enables
-This enables the Forecast Dataset import jobs to target the specific set of TTS or RTS files.
+Forecast Dataset import jobs to target the specific set of TTS or RTS files.
 - satcom-forecast-bkt-12345/
   - dataset/
     - tts/
     - rts/

-An [additional lambda function](noaa-ndbc-weather-fxn/lambda_function.py) is also provided to parse National Oceanic and Atmospheric Administration [National Data Buoy Center](https://www.ndbc.noaa.gov/) historical and real-time datasets e.g. [Station 41043](https://www.ndbc.noaa.gov/data/realtime2/41043.txt)
+An [additional lambda function](noaa-ndbc-weather-fxn/lambda_function.py) is provided to parse National Oceanic and Atmospheric Administration [National Data Buoy Center](https://www.ndbc.noaa.gov/) historical and real-time datasets e.g. [Station 41043](https://www.ndbc.noaa.gov/data/realtime2/41043.txt)

-The key element is air-pressure (hPa) - a value below 975 indicates potentially severe weather.
+The key element is air-pressure (hPa) - a value below 990 indicates potentially severe weather.
 In the lambda, we peel out timestamp and air-pressure and then append day-of-week and hour-of-day to determine if there are any cyclical trends the model can identify.

 Results are also posted to Amazon S3, under the rts/ folder.

-To improve the quality of the model there are several additional datasets which could be injected as RTS such as: -
+To improve the quality of the model there are several additional RTS datasets which could be injected such as: -
 * more accurate weather forecast data using eg [Accuweather APIs](https://developer.accuweather.com/)
 * lost-lock activity e.g. if the communications link was broken at specific times in particular beams
 * Carrier-to-Noise ratio (C/N), a measure of the received carrier strength relative to noise.